 The term "fold in" means something different in cooking than it does in every other usage of the word.
-When you see the word 'fold' in a recipe it is calling for an action.
+When you see the word "fold" in a recipe, it is calling for an action.

 In other uses, mixtures are folded together to combine them.
 Use the same technique of moving a spatula or a spoon through the two mixtures until they are combined.

-"Folding" is a very precise term in cooking and baking.
+Folding is a very precise term in cooking and baking.
 It means that you have to carefully combine two mixtures of different thickness and weight into one (relatively) smooth mixture.
 This is accomplished by a specific technique of using a spoon to lift the two mixtures together, turning them over so they combine.

-Recipes that use this technique are almost always finicky and a little more difficult to make, such as souffles and cakes that are made without chemical leavening such as baking powder or baking soda.
+Recipes that use this technique are almost always finicky and a little more difficult to make, such as soufflés and cakes that are made without chemical leavening such as baking powder or baking soda.
 Folding is not difficult to do, but it does take patience and a light hand.
 With practice, you'll become an expert.